 As always, the best defense is a good offense.
 First, stop giving out your Social Security number.
 Next, secure your mail by destroying sensitive information and check you credit report regularly for new accounts that you did not open.

-There are many other things you can do as well including such things as destroying private records and statements, securing your mail, not carrying any cards that have your social security number on them, monitoring your bank and credit card statements and just being alert that your private information is always at risk of theft.
+There are many other things you can do as well including destroying private records and statements, securing your mail, not carrying any cards that have your social security number on them, monitoring your bank and credit card statements and just being alert that your private information is always at risk of theft.

 If you own and use a computer, you must protect it from vulnerability by keeping your system and browser software up to date and set to the highest security level you can tolerate.
 Install anti-virus, anti-spyware and firewall protection, and keep them up to date as well.
 When possible use hardware firewalls, often available through your broadband connection router.
-And keep your passwords confidential and protected.
+Also, keep your passwords confidential and protected.